Kim Jae-yeon (politician): Leader of the Progressive Party

 On 20 June 2020, Kim was elected the Leader of the Minjung Party, following the resignation of the predecessor Lee Sang-kyu.
 The party also changed its name to the Progressive Party.

-Political position
+Political positions

 Education

 Kim is a supporter of full free education, from kindergarten to university.
 In 2007, she said that should the then President Roh Moo-hyun purchased at least 6% of the education budget, at least 70% students can be educated freely.
-She also advocates an interest-free student loan.
+She also advocates an interest-free student loans.

 LGBT rights

 In April 2013, she was one of MPs suggested the Anti-discrimination Law to the National Assembly.
-The law prohibits discrimination against minorities i.e. LGBT, immigrants, women and so on.
+The law prohibits discrimination against minorities such as LGBT people, immigrants, and women.
 Though the law was advocated by LGBT activists, those on the Christian right harshly criticised the law.
 Two DUP MPs — Kim Han-gil and Choi Won-shik, who also suggested the law — withdrew their decisions.

 In January 2018, she publicly supported a TV programme Candid Men and Women for broadcasting issues related to LGBT rights.